-Candidates are expected to be familar with the nomenclature in the syllabus.
+Candidates are expected to be familiar with the nomenclature used in the syllabus.

-The syllabuses and question papers conform with generally accepted international practice.
+The syllabus and question papers conform with generally accepted international practice.
 In particular, the following document, produced by the Association for Science Education (ASE), should be used as a guideline.